liferay/generator-liferay-fragments/README.md

 ```

 ### Importing into a Liferay instance

+> ⚠️ When importing to a site, fragments with `type: 'react'` will
+> be compiled and the imported.
+Portal doesn't store fragment's original source.

 After you've created your own elements or after you've made modifications to
 exported fragments, you can import them into a Liferay instance by running: